 Automation is no longer enough.
-From predictive AI to skill platforms, discover 5 tech trends that put humans back at the heart of HR strategy.
+From predictive AI to skill platforms, discover 5 tech trends that put humans at the heart of HR strategy.

 Artificial intelligence, data analysis, and smart platforms are no longer just about performing tasks.
 They enhance our decision-making abilities, allow us to understand human dynamics with unprecedented depth, and transform the HR function from an administrative cost center into a driver of performance and growth for the company.